Zekreet: Etymology

-The village's name is derived from the Arabic word "zikra", which in English translates to "memories".
+The village's name is derived from the Arabic word zikra, which translates to "memories".
 Originally, the name applied to a nearby rawda which had sentimental value for its inhabitants, but the name was eventually given to the village itself.

 Zekreet is also spelled as Zikrit and Zekrit.
 An area known by a similar name called Bir Zekrit (more commonly known as Ras Abrouq) is located north of Zekreet.